In spirit and in look, he is a black-haired Leonardo DiCaprio about to board the Titanic. We regularly work together at the store.

 “It would be immoral not to join,” Dawn finishes.

-I continue staring at the wall behind them with its heavy, old fashioned larder door.
+I stare at the wall behind them with its open, heavy, larder door and out the pantry window facing the shed.

 I wake at six am to walk Tommy and take Roxie to the chain, where she curls up in her igloo.